 Unit Reference L/504/6160 Level 2 Credit Value 3 Guided Learning Hours 24 Total Unit Time 30 (24GLH + 6 hours for independent research and assessment) Unit Summary This unit outlines knowledge and skills relating to employment rights and responsibilities.
-The unit is intended to cover the requirements of employment rights and responsibilities within the Youth Work Apprenticeship Framework for England.
+The unit is intended to cover the requirements of employment rights and responsibilities within the Youth Work Apprenticeship Framework for Wales.
 Learners must have access to a real work environment.
-Learning Outcomes (1 to 5) The learner will: Assessment Criteria (1.1 to 5.4) The learner can: Understand the terms 'rights' and 'responsibilities'.
+Learning Outcomes Assessment Criteria (1 to 5) The learner will: (1.1 to 5.4) The learner can: 1.
+Understand the terms 'rights' and 'responsibilities'.
 1.1.
 Differentiate between 'rights' and 'responsibilities'.
-2. Know organisational structure and changes.
+Know organisational structure and changes.
 2.1.
 Outline your organisation.
-Include at least: Organisation structure Organisation values Organisation marketplace Organisation approaches to career development and training.
+Include at least: Organisation structure Organisation values Organisation marketplace Organisation approaches to career development and training

 2.2.
-Outline the main changes that have taken place in the organisations area of business.
-2.3.
+Outline the main changes that have taken place in the organisations area of business.2.3.
 Describe how the changes in 2.2 have affected individuals' working practice.
 3. Know employment responsibilities and rights.
 3.1.
 Illustrate a range of employer and employee statutory responsibilities and rights under employment law.
-Include at least: 3.2.
+Include at least: Contracts of employment Anti-discrimination legislation Age discrimination Disability discrimination Working hours, rest breaks and holiday entitlements Absence and sickness Data protection and personal information access Sector representations 3.2.
 Describe the health and safety legal requirements relevant to the organisation.
 3.3.
 Outline the implications of health and safety legal requirements for own job role.
-4. Understand documents relevant to own 4.1.
-Describe the main terms and conditions of a contract of employment. employment.
+Understand documents relevant to own employment.
+4.1.
+Describe the main terms and conditions of a contract of employment.
 4.2.
 Outline the contents and purpose of a job description.
 4.3.
 Describe the types of information held on personnel records.
 4.4.
 Illustrate how to update information held on personnel records.
 4.5.
 Interpret the information shown on a pay slip or other statement of earnings.

-5. Know key employment procedures at work.
-5.1.
-Describe the procedures to follow if someone needs to take time off.
+5. Know key employment procedures at 5.1.
+Describe the procedures to follow if someone needs to take time off. work.
 5.2.
 Describe the procedures to follow if there is a grievance.
 5.3.
 Describe the procedures to follow if there is evidence of discrimination or bullying.
 5.4.
-Identify sources of information and advice on employment issues: • Internal to their organisation • External to their organisation.
+Identify sources of information and advice on employment issues: Internal to their organisation External to their organisation